DevOps-Boot/fastapi-k8s/docs/documentation/installation.md

-# FastAPI / traefi project blabla
+---
+tags:
+  - installation
+---

+# Installation

 Context: The fastapi-traefik application provided by DataScientest originally used the docker compose format.
 The application was updated